 Yeng was enrolled in IMICS from the 2019 international admission.
-“I was pretty discouraged at first”, he admitted.
+“I was pretty discouraged at first,” he admitted.
 Yeng was one of the few international students who were accepted without a scholarship.
-He mentioned that he should not let go of the opportunity to study in one of the leading universities in communication studies, even if it means to disregard his own ego of studying with a scholarship.
+He mentioned that he should not let go of the opportunity to study in one of the leading universities in communication studies, even if it means disregarding his own ego of studying with a scholarship.

 Every academic semester, the Office of International Cooperation (OIC) will be rewarding the “NCCU Academic Excellence Scholarship” to a few selected international students with an exceptional performance during the previous academic semester.

-With the habit of routinely browsing through every information, Yeng managed to secure the scholarship information and completed all the requirements, including volunteering in the campus.
+With the habit of routinely browsing through every piece of information, Yeng managed to secure the scholarship information and completed all the requirements, including volunteering on the campus.

 Besides the academic study, Yeng is also responsible for the teaching assistant position in IMICS courses.
 He will be assisting professors and to ensure the fluency in overall learning activities.